radareorg/radare2-book/ch1_introduction.md

 ##1.11 Basic debugger session

-To start debugging a program use the '-d' flag and append the PID or the program path with arguments.
+To start debugging a program use the `-d` flag and append the PID or the program path with arguments.

     $ r2 -d /bin/ls

-The debugger will fork and load the 'ls' program in memory stopping the execution in the 'ld.so', so don't expect to see the entrypoint or the mapped libraries at this point.
-To change this you can define a new 'break entry point' adding 'e dbg.bep=entry' or 'dbg.bep=main' to your .radarerc.
+The debugger will fork and load the `ls` program in memory stopping the execution in the `ld.so`, so don`t expect to see the entrypoint or the mapped libraries at this point.
+To change this you can define a new `break entry point` adding `e dbg.bep=entry` or `dbg.bep=main` to your .radarerc.

 But take care on this, because some malware or programs can execute code before the main.

-Now the debugger prompt should appear and if you press 'enter' ( null command ) the basic view of the process will be displayed with the stack dump, general purpose registers and disassembly from current program counter (eip on intel).
+Now the debugger prompt should appear and if you press `enter` ( null command ) the basic view of the process will be displayed with the stack dump, general purpose registers and disassembly from current program counter (eip on intel).

-All the debugger commands are handled by a plugin, so the 'system()' interface is hooked by it and you will have to supply them prefixing it with a '!' character.

 Here's a list of the most common commands for the debugger: